Applying Chromosomal Microarray Analysis in Clinical Diagnosis

 Whole Genome Chromosome Microarray Testing

-In the recent years, with the introduction of the whole genome chromosome microarray testing (CMA), diagnostic testing in pediatric and prenatal patients has undergone a marked evolution.
+In recent years, with the introduction of the whole genome chromosome microarray testing (CMA), diagnostic testing in pediatric and prenatal patients has undergone a marked evolution.

 In addition to the CNVs, this test also detections “copy number neutral” abnormalities such as segmental uniparental disomy (UPD) and areas of long contiguous stretches of homozygosity that can give rise to disease, congenital anomalies, or cognitive impairment.